Calvin Johnson (musician): Current projects

 In 2008, Calvin Johnson appeared in the film The Lollipop Generation by G.B.
 Jones.

-Calvin's newest project is Hive Dwellers, who made their recorded début performing Superchunk's "My Noise" on SCORE!
-20 Years of Merge Records: The Covers!
-A full-length release is planned for fall 2009.
-Calvin has also revived his Dub Narcotic Disco Plate 45 rpm series, collaborating with artists such as Atlas Sound, Mahjongg, and Joey Casio at Dub Narcotic to record an A-side, and creating a Selector Dub Narcotic version for the b-side.
+As of 2023, His latest project has been "Gallows Wine" with the Rock band known as Hartle Road.

 Relationship with other musicians

 After meeting Ian MacKaye in 1980, Johnson later became friends with the members of Fugazi, and Beat Happening was the opening band on one of Fugazi's first tours.

 Johnson has worked with Modest Mouse, Beck, Heavenly, The Microphones, Jon Spencer Blues Explosion, The Blow, Jens Lekman, Mecca Normal, The Gossip, Built to Spill, and Fifth Column, among many others.
 Since founding his Dub Narcotic recording studio in 1993, he has produced and engineered recordings by many bands and artists.

 Friends of Kurt Cobain such as Ian Dickson of Earth, Mark Arm of Mudhoney, Bruce Pavitt and Slim Moon have all acknowledged Johnson's significant influence on the musician.
 Cobain cited Beat Happening's Jamboree as one of his favorite records, and even got the K Records logo (a small "K" in a shield) tattooed on his arm to "try and remind [him] to stay a child."
 They were friends in the late 80s/early 90s when Cobain lived in Olympia; he'd been a guest with The Go Team, and on September 25, 1990, Cobain appeared on a KAOS (FM) show hosted by Johnson and performed a number of songs, acoustically, including a duet with Johnson on the Wipers song, "D-7."
 Cobain later grew to resent Johnson's "arrogance" and denounced his ties in a (private) journal entry.

 Johnson is also referred to in the John Peel session version of the Hole song, "Olympia" (also credited as "Rock Star" on the album Live Through This).
 The band's lead singer, Courtney Love has the line: 'I went to school with Calvin,' a reference to Johnson's influence within the burgeoning Olympia indie music scene.
 In 1993, Johnson had a restraining order placed on Love for harassment and assault.